Bug405/Senseo_ESP8266/README.md

 englisch

-1. open with Arduino IDE esp8266_sensoe.ino
-   write esp8266_sensoe.ino on the ESP8266 (in my case a D1 Mini NodeMcu)
+1. open with Arduino IDE esp8266_sensoe.ino, enter your WiFi SSID and password, write esp8266_sensoe.ino on the ESP8266 (in my case a D1 Mini NodeMcu)

 2. Install Senseo.apk or open Senseo project with Android Studio and write it on your smartphone